merlins550/devrim/README.md

 - GUI fallback between PySide6, CustomTkinter, or terminal
 - Commit message generation with HuggingFace `smolagents` when `USE_SMOLAGENTS` is enabled
 - GitHub API operations rely on the `requests` library
+- Set `VSCODE_PATH` if VS Code is installed in a custom location

 Refer to `TODO.md` for remaining tasks.